Vinnieassaulter/DataAnalytics/Quora-question-pair-similarity/13_YusukeSugihara_PanQiyang.md

 ## Result
-The final prediction accuracy is 69.37%, precision is 58.81%, recall is 58.64%
+The final prediction accuracy is 69.37%, precision is 58.81% and recall is 58.64%.
+It indicates that our model has some classification ability, but it is not very accurate.
+Besides, about 40% of the true positive samples were misclassified as negative by the model.
+And about 40% of our predicted positive samples are not true positive.

 # 6. Conclusion